Homelessness in Greece: Fiscal crisis

 Low exports and prevalent corruption led to a weak economy after the 2004 Olympics.
-The subsequent public deficit was counteracted by borrowing, but the Global Financial Crisis of 2007-08 made markets more fragile and Greece was forced to further borrow from global markets with higher interest rates.
+The subsequent public deficit was counteracted by borrowing, but the 2008 financial crisis made markets more fragile and Greece was forced to further borrow from global markets with higher interest rates.
 The Greek debt in relation to GDP reached 109.4% in 2008 and government revenue stagnated during 2001-2007.
 The new government in 2009 presented the true size of the budget deficit which was 15.2% of GDP.
 Markets lost confidence in the national economy.
 Facing bankruptcy in 2010, Greece signed three Memorandums otherwise known as bailout agreements in a failed effort to stabilise the economy.
 Greece received economic aid from three international creditors – the European Union, the European Central Bank, and the International Monetary Fund in 2010, 2012, and 2015 respectively.
 The conditions of structural reform and austerity measures meant that income, pensions, unemployment, savings, and other economic factors were all impacted.
 The government increased taxes such as VAT and reduce public costs.
 Expenditure on the National Health System and reductions in pensions and welfare benefits also took place, eroding the level of disposable income for many Greeks.
 Unemployment rose to 27.5% in December 2013, with the total number of unemployed reaching 1,363,137.
 24% of households were unable to repay mortgage instalments or rent.
 Significant tax indebtedness of private households prompted the seizure of bank accounts, and eventually foreclosures of housing.
 As a result, the homeless population has gone from 11,000 people in 2009 to 40,000 people in 2016.

 Categories

-The non-profit organisation Klimaka introduced the term “neo-homelessness” as a descriptor of the diverse population of people rendered homeless by the fiscal crisis in Greece.
+The non-profit organisation Klimaka introduced the term "neo-homelessness" as a descriptor of the diverse population of people rendered homeless by the fiscal crisis in Greece.
 It identified three main categories which homeless Greek people can be separated into.